- Sadness' introduction.Joy: It was amazing. Just Riley and me. Forever ... [Riley starts crying thanks to Sadness showing up] ... for 33 seconds.

 Anger: Don't touch me.

-- Toddler Riley running around naked with a pair of underwear on her head, then jumping up on a chair and wiggling her naked butt at her dad.
+- Young Riley running around naked with a pair of underwear on her head, then jumping up on a chair and wiggling her butt at her dad.

 - After Joy Tempts Fate, saying, "Riley's 11 now.
 What could happen?" the next scene cuts to the move with the 'For Sale' sign being replaced with a 'Sold' sign, which makes Disgust, Fear, Sadness, and Anger scream, the car getting packed up, which makes the four emotions scream again, and the moving truck driving off.Joy: Okay, not what I had in mind.